lehoangvuvt/opensea-clone/README.md

-This is a clone of OpenSea.Io website
+This is a clone of OpenSea.IO website using
-Technologies:
 + ReactJS
 + Redux-Toolkit
 + React-query
 + Styled-components
 + Lodash
++ EtherJS